Gokarnanatheshwara Temple: Origin

 The community found a messiah in Narayana Guru to guide them in this spiritual quest.
 Narayana Guru with his knowledge and experience in spirituality became the ideal guide and guru (from the south of India closest to Mangalore) for the billavas to help them build a temple of their deity, Lord Shiva.

 Adhyaksha Koragappa was a very well known businessman in Mangalore who had a large tile factory.
 He also conducted extensive trade in the 1900s with business enterprises in Middle East, Africa, Singapore, Malaysia, Sri Lanka and Myanmar, trading mainly in Mangalore tiles, copra, spices and other natural products.

 On the arrival of Shri Narayana Guru in Mangalore, Adhyaksha Koragappa gave him a horse-driven carriage to select a suitable place for a temple.
 Narayana Guru between places Mulihithilu (where a lot of linga Roopa Aradhana used to happen especially from saints of NATH tradition) and Kudroli, selected Kudroli.

 Koragappa family still maintains the CHAIR on which Shri Narayana Guru sat in Adhyaksha Koragappa's house and addressed Adhyaksha Koragappa and others regarding various issues including the creation of a temple.

 Adhyaksha Koragappa then gave the necessary land and funds to build this temple in 1912 seeking blessings and spiritual guidance of Shri Narayana Guru.
 The Shiva linga was brought by Shri Narayana Guru himself.

+Following the tenure of Adhyaksha Koragappa, B. R Karkera assumed leadership.
+Under B.R.Karkera's leadership, “Harijans” were allowed to enter temples.
+Sharadha visarjane is the charm of the Mangalore Dussehra and is now considered as a national attraction, was started by B.R.Karkera.
+He funded Rs.
+2,000 for the initial concrete structure of the Kudroli temple.

+Adornment: B.R.Karkera donated Rs.
+4,000 specifically for the intricate idol jewelry of the goddess Annapoorneshwari.